Oznium.com Call us toll free.

 Yes, you are correct: the Flexible LED strips require 12 VDC.
 Whether you need a transformer depends on your source voltage.

-Since you are using the strips in your car which already puts out 12 volts DC, you do not need a transformer nor resistors.
+If you are using the strips in your car which already puts out 12 volts DC, you do not need a transformer, nor resistors.
 You simply need to hook up the positive and negative wires.

 If you want to use the strips in your house which has 110 volts AC, then you need to use a transformer that puts out 12 VDC.